I’m earning no money through advertising, it’s part of the free plan on WordPress, sorry, not my will!

 I introduce myself!

-Gamer since the end of ’70s and early ’80s, when I was having fun with Space Invaders, Pac Man, Lady Bug, Ghost & Goblins, Yei Ar Kung Fu, Popey and many others arcades.
-I also played with Intellevision (Burger Time, Pong, Donkey Kong etc.), ZX Spectrum (do you remember Manic Miner, Atic Atac, Back to School, etc.?), Commodore 64 (who remembers Ghostbusters, Spy vs. Spy, Mission Impossible, etc?), Amiga500 (Defender of the Crown, Lemmings, Another World say something to you?), PC (one of the first PC games i played is Alone in the Dark, the founder of survival horror), PS1, Xbox, PS2, Xbox360 and now back to PC and PS4.
+Gamer since the end of ’70s and early ’80s, when I was having fun with Pong, Space Invaders, Pac Man, Lady Bug, Ghost & Goblins, Yei Ar Kung Fu, Popey and many others arcades.
+I also played with Intellevision (Burger Time, Donkey Kong etc.), ZX Spectrum (do you remember Manic Miner, Atic Atac, Back to School, etc.?), Commodore 64 (who remembers Ghostbusters, Spy vs. Spy, Mission Impossible, etc?), Amiga500 (Defender of the Crown, Lemmings, Another World are something to you?), PC (one of the first PC games i played is Alone in the Dark, the founder of survival horror), PS1, Xbox, PS2, Xbox360 and now back to PC and PS4.

 Now i’m pretty oriented towards the so called Walking Simulators (a bad definition indeed!) as The Path, Beyond Eyes, Journey, The Unfinished Swan, What Remains of Edith Finch, Firewatch, Abzu, The Town of Light, etc. Perhaps the last but not unique frontier for Videogames Art.